 http://hdq.uswr.ac.ir/article-1-622-en.html

-1- Center of Excellence for Occupational Health, Occupational Health and Safety Research Center, School of Public Health, Hamadan University of Medical Sciences, Hamadan, Iran.
+1- Department of Occupational Health, Occupational Health and Safety Research Center, School of Public Health, Hamadan University of Medical Sciences, Hamadan, Iran. & Department of Occupational Health Engineering, School of Public Health, Iran University of Medical Sciences, Tehran, Iran.

-2- Department of Ergonomics, Health Research Center in Accidents and Disasters, University of Rehabilitation Sciences and Social Health, Tehran, Iran. , ir.mohammadfam@uswr.ac.ir
+2- Department of Ergonomics, Health in Emergency and Disaster Research Center, School of Rehabilitation Sciences, University of Social Welfare and Rehabilitation Sciences, Tehran, Iran. , ir.mohammadfam@uswr.ac.ir

 Background: Fire and explosion in process industries can have catastrophic consequences.
 The frequency of these accidents has led safety experts to underscore the importance of conducting thorough risk analysis studies to implement effective control measures.

-Conclusion: The results demonstrate that applying fuzzy logic and Bayesian networks could solve the uncertainty and static nature of traditional quantitative risk analysis studies.
+Conclusion: The results demonstrate that applying fuzzy logic and BNs could solve the uncertainty and static nature of traditional quantitative risk analysis studies.

 Type of Study: